 Here are some examples of medications that may need to be stopped before surgery:

-- Blood thinners such as aspirin, warfarin, clopidogrel, and heparin may increase the risk of bleeding and should be stopped for a period of time before the surgery.
+- Blood thinners such may increase the risk of bleeding and should be stopped for a period of time before the surgery.

-- Anti-inflammatory medications, such as ibuprofen and naproxen, may also increase the risk of bleeding and should be stopped before the surgery.
+- Anti-inflammatory medications, may also increase the risk of bleeding and should be stopped before the surgery.

 - Herbal supplements, such as ginkgo Biloba, garlic, and ginger, may also increase the risk of bleeding and should be stopped before the surgery.